3 Reasons Music Producers & Musicians Fail

 One of my favorite quotes I’ve ever come across is from Paulo Coelho.
 He said, “The world is changed by your example, not by your opinion.”

-Man, that quote hits home because everyone in the music production community (or maybe just the entire internet) seems to have an opinion.
+For me, that quote hits home on another level.
+This is because everyone in the music production community (or maybe just the entire internet) seems to have an opinion.

 That environment has created an abundance of information and misinformation leaving the end user (you know, nice guys like you and me) to determine the difference.